 Mingqian Ma 马鸣谦

-Previously, I was a research intern at Microsoft Research AI for Science with Dr. Guoqing Liu, where I worked on pretraining DNA foundation models (HybriDNA, NatureLM).
-I received my undergraduate degrees through a dual-degree program — a BSE in Computer Science & Engineering from the University of Michigan, advised by Prof. L. Jay Guo, and a BE in Electrical & Computer Engineering from Shanghai Jiao Tong University, with Prof. Xiaofeng Gao.
+Previously, I was a research intern at Microsoft Research AI for Science with Dr. Guoqing Liu, where I worked on HybriDNA and NatureLM.
+Before that, I completed a dual-degree program — a BSE in Computer Science & Engineering at the University of Michigan and a BE in Electrical & Computer Engineering at Shanghai Jiao Tong University.

 News